Kyle Tucker Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).
+- The White Sox had a 3.96 team ERA that ranked 16th across all MLB pitching staffs.

 - The White Sox surrendered the ninth-fewest home runs in baseball (166 total, one per game).

-- Giolito will start for the White Sox, his first of the season.
+- Clevinger starts for the first time this season for the White Sox.

-- In his last appearance on Wednesday, Oct.
-5, the 28-year-old right-hander started the game and went seven innings against the Minnesota Twins.
+- In his last appearance on Saturday, Oct.
+22, the 32-year-old right-hander, started and went zero innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.